Pilot phase: CAIM is under construction. Records are provisional, based on public sources, and have not yet been peer-reviewed. Feedback welcome.

 AI-Generated Non-Consensual Intimate Imagery

 AI platforms have generated millions of non-consensual sexualized images — including of minors.
-Canada's legal framework has significant gaps for AI-generated intimate imagery.
+Canada's legal framework does not specifically address AI-generated intimate imagery.

 Media & EntertainmentJustice